 Looking for the perfect gluten free cinnamon buns recipe?
-Why not try gluten free sourdough-based cinnamon buns.
+Try these gluten free sourdough cinnamon buns.
 They are rich, chewy and delicious.
 Everything you could want in a cinnamon bun, except the gluten!

 Why use sourdough?

 It is hard to make delicious, rich-tasting, chewy, gluten free bread products.
 Starches, bean flours and xantham gum just don’t taste that good.
 Wholegrain gluten free flours are flavourful and nutty, but result in a dense slice of bread.